Kubernetes Deployment

 |---|---|---|

-mcpProxyServer.enabled | Enable MCP proxy (requires enterprise license) | false |
+mcpProxyServer.enabled | Enable MCP Proxy (requires enterprise license) | false |

 mcpProxyServer.replicaCount | Replicas (ignored when HPA enabled) | 2 |

-mcpProxyServer.image.repository | Image repository | ghcr.io/kdhrubo/dvara/mcp-proxy-server |
+mcpProxyServer.image.repository | Image repository | ghcr.io/dvarahq/dvara/dvara-mcp-gateway |

 mcpProxyServer.image.tag | Image tag (defaults to chart appVersion) | "" |